Elope Up North: Marquette log cabin wedding inspiration

 3. Interactions with their wedding guests weren’t dictated by their wedding timeline.

 4. And still, while they rented a luxury log cabin property in the Upper Peninsula, the cost of the entire wedding was much lower than renting a traditional venue.

-Jayme and Peter, two wanderlusts and adventurers got married in the a backyard of a log cabin in the Upper Peninsula.
+Jayme and Peter, two wanderlusts and adventurers decided to elope up North and got married in the a backyard of a log cabin in the Upper Peninsula.
 The wedding featured a few staple traditions, but the couple mostly focus on a personalized approach, hand-picked designs and sustainable food options.